Radioactivity (song): Live performances

 In 2012, Kraftwerk performed the new remix of "Radioactivity" during No Nukes 2012, held in Japan.
 To commemorate the Fukushima Daiichi nuclear disaster, Hütter sang alternate lyrics to the song in Japanese.
 The new lyrics were translated into Japanese language by Ryuichi Sakamoto, and make direct reference to Fukushima.
-This version of the song also has notable lyric changes such as "Chernobyl, Harrisburg, Sellafield, Fukushima".
+This version of the song also has notable lyric changes such as "Chernobyl, Harrisburg, Sellafield, Fukushima," as well as calls for the end of Japan's use of nuclear technology.
 This altered version of the song is also the version Kraftwerk performs live to this day, albeit with the second chorus switching back to the English or German lyrics sung on the Mix version, depending on where they perform.
 This version also appears on the band's 2017 live album 3-D The Catalogue.

 Reception

 "Radioactivity" is widely regarded as one of Kraftwerk's best songs.
 In 2020, Billboard and The Guardian ranked the song number five and number two, respectively, on their lists of the greatest Kraftwerk songs.

+The song influenced Orchestral Manoeuvres in the Dark's song "Electricity".
+Andy McCluskey of OMD describes "Electricity" as "a faster, punkier version of 'Radioactivity' with a chorus".